rlindsgaard/rlindsgaard.github.io/resume.md

 I have +15 years of experience designing, writing, and maintaining production code ranging over web-, mobile-, and backend-applications.

-I currently work with backend system integration responsible for integrating with customer systems supporting critical security monitoring.
+I am currently responsible for the design and implementation of integrating with customer systems supporting critical security monitoring with high-availability requirements using a service-oriented, event-driven architecture across multiple systems.
+Requirements coming from multiple stakeholders within the organisation as well as customer specific requirements.

 I see myself as a craftsman, employing a pragmatic approach to software engineering.
 I see technologies, languages and platforms as tools.
 I hold no overzealous opinions towards any, although I hold preferences — The right one is the what gets the job done.
 I love adding new tools to my toolbox and to improve my expertise of the ones I know.
 I am not afraid of reading the source, the manual, or the RFC.
 And I constantly seek to improve my knowledge and skillset through books, courses and just getting my feet wet.